-- 1. Create a series of Avon River destination nodes and connect these with town centre destinations outlined in Strategy One through improved pedestrian connections and broader town centre way-finding.
+- 1. Create a series of Avon River destination nodes and connect these with Town Centre destinations outlined in Strategy One through improved pedestrian connections and broader Town Centre wayfinding.
 In line with Figure 10 these nodes include: - 1.1 Peel Terrace create a new node with way-finding, welcome (information) signage being the notional start of the walk, drinking fountain, shade shelter, seating, feature lighting. - 1.2 Bernard Park create a new node adjacent the playground area of Bernard Park with way-finding, drinking fountain, shade shelter, seating, feature lighting, and relevant information about the park. - 1.3 Visitor Centre build on the existing information / deck on the trail and introduce shade shelter, drinking fountain, feature lighting, way-finding and information about the visitor and interpretive centre.
-Incorporate e-charging stations at this node in association with undergrounded power. - 1.4 Beamish Walk create a new node aligned - 1.5 Gordon Street / Laura's build on the existing information point on the trail and introduce shade shelter, feature lighting, appropriate trees, drinking fountain, way-finding and information about nearby features and points of interest such as Laura's wine bar.
-Incorporate e-charging stations at this node in association with undergrounded power. - 1.6 Beamish Walk create a new node aligned with Beamish Walk with way-finding, drinking fountain, shade shelter, seating, feature lighting, and relevant information about destinations along the walk.

-1.7 Gairdner Street - create a new node with way-finding, shade shelter, seating, drinking fountain, feature lighting and information about optional walking tracks (around the river - across the bridge).
+Incorporate e-charging stations at this node in association with undergrounded power. - 1.4 Gordon Street / Laura's build on the existing information point on the trail and introduce shade shelter, feature lighting, appropriate trees, drinking fountain, way-finding and information about nearby features and points of interest such as Laura's wine bar.
+Incorporate e-charging stations at this node in association with undergrounded power. - 1.5 Beamish Walk create a new node aligned with Beamish Walk with way-finding, drinking fountain, shade shelter, seating, feature lighting, and relevant information about destinations along the walk. - 1.6 Gairdner Street create a new node with way-finding, shade shelter, seating, drinking fountain, feature lighting and information about optional walking tracks (around the river - across the bridge).